bseb/hexpm/lib/hexpm/web/templates/policy/coc.html.md

 Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.

-Harassing other users of the Service is never tolerated, whether via public or private media.

-Avoid using offensive or harassing package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.
+Harassing other users of the Service is never tolerated, including via package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.

-Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics; inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.
+Furthermore, abusing, threatening, or inciting violence against any groups or individuals, including Hex team members or other users is not tolerated.

 ### Acceptable Package Content